patofoto/Demon_Klipper_Essentials_Unified/README.md

 # FEATURES:

+# NEW for Version 2.8!!!
+- Better more efficient Klicky actions when Klicky probe is used as Z endstop.
+- More efficient conditional homing during start for inductive probe printers
+- More efficient nozzle cleanig during start for inductive probe printers
+- Improved Auto E-stop setup, requires unused pin & relay/ssr/transistor connected to the probe's power
+- Improved encoder runout sensor handling!
+Now the encoder will be disabled until layer 2 of the print job!
+- General small macro improvements & tweaks to core assests & more.
+- Added heat soak skip option
+- Added disable macro flow rate adjustment options
+- Added option to turn off neopixels at the end of the print or leave them on
+- Added option to skip drawing purge lines if you want - good for when you have an uneven bed & like to use Adaptive Meshing

+- NEW FEATURE MACRO - Added chamber heater control options!

+- Modified chamber temperature variable naming
+- Chamber temperature min/max settings now available per filament type!!
+Not just 2 values for all anymore!
+- Bed Fans macro big update with Floating Bed Fans improvements
+- Bed Fans Floating fans calculates temperature mid points & allows fully interactive runtime adjustments to speed values
+- Bed Fans thermal & power info display macros added

+- The system can now automatically detect which correctly setup chamber sensor you have, chamber sensor or chamber fan

+# Previous & Exsisting Features

 ### NEW!
 ORCA Slicer `Multi_Surface` handling!
 - The printer knows what bed surface you choose to use & can add a pre-set Z offset for the print & remove it afterward!
 The system can even combine the surface offset with a filament or temperature based one!
 Don't worry though there are `Bed Saver` safety checks that should help stop you entering a wrong number & damaging your printer, especially when using the combine offset function!